lordtoran/wapamux-tools/README.md

 the episode numbers in the filenames.
 This can sometimes happen with unicode characters around or next to episode numbers, for example if a (typographically correct) dash is used in place of a minus sign.
-Filename matching issues should be reported directly to tvnamers's issue tracker[[4]].
+Filename matching issues should be reported directly to tvnamer's issue tracker[[4]].

 [1]: https://github.com/dbr/tvnamer